My husband’s favorite cookies are these White Chocolate Macadamia Cookies. They are high on my list of favorites too.

 - Use an ice cream scoop when scooping out your cookies.
 This way they will all be the same size and will bake evenly.

-- Freeze Cookie Dough – Scoop the cookies onto a baking sheet lined with parchment paper.
+- – Scoop the cookies onto a baking sheet lined with parchment paper.
 You can put the cookies closer together on the baking sheet when freezing them than when you are baking them.
-If you scoop the cookie dough out first and then freeze it, you do not have a problem with the dough being as hard as a rock and you cannot scoop it out of a container.
+If you scoop the cookie dough out first and then freeze it, you do not have a problem with the dough being as hard as a rock, and you cannot scoop it out of a container.
 After scooping out the cookie dough, place the baking pan in the freezer until the cookies are frozen.
 Place frozen cookies into large freezer zip lock bags and store in the freezer.
+This helps the cookies when baking.
+The cookies do not spread out so much.
+Also, you will have cookies on hand in case of an emergency.

 - Do not over cook your cookies.
 Once you remove the cookies from the oven, they will continue to bake.